 Executive functions (EFs) are high cognitive functions that enable individuals to respond to stimuli in different ways under different circumstances, delay responses, or not respond at all.
 These pathways promote goal-directed behavior planning.
 EFs grow progressively with life, some appearing as early as seven months.
 Children around four or five years of age have a significant increase in their capacity to block irrelevant information, recall and manage knowledge, and shift between tasks.
 EFs continue to grow and mature until people reach their mid-20s.
 EFs are also crucial for learning, and this proposal aims to introduce and demonstrate their importance in daily life (Arar, 2022).
 Enhancing early childhood executive function (EF) abilities can help students regulate impulsivity and make choices that support goal achievement.
 Without strong EF abilities, students may start school at a disadvantage that grows over time.
 Studying EF abilities and treatments can improve educational practices and student experience by including mindfulness and social skill programs.
 Strong EF skills (cognitive flexibility, inhibitory control, and working memory) are crucial for successful learning and relationships in school.
 EF development occurs rapidly from three to six years old, and it is essential to group interventions and approaches by age to better understand what works best with different age groups and student populations (McCatharn, 2021).

-Compared to traditional students, studies show that Montessori students exhibit superior academic success, creative talents, and self-reported school well-being.
+Studies show that Montessori students exhibit superior academic success, creative talents, and self-reported school well-being compared to traditional students.
 A multiple mediation model reveals the importance of creative ability in influencing academic results.
 The study suggests that self-directed creative execution positively impacts the holistic development of children attending Montessori schools.
 In a professional setting, where artificial intelligence is expected to be superior, pedagogical strategies should foster a workforce capable of engaging in creative endeavors.
-A distinguishing characteristic is humans' ability to independently generate and execute innovative concepts.
+A distinguishing characteristic is humans’ ability to independently generate and execute innovative concepts.
 Traditional educational approaches in Western nations emphasize academic accomplishments, but this may overlook comprehensive child development evaluations.
 Alternative educational systems adopt a more comprehensive and multidisciplinary approach to school courses (Denervaud et al.,2019).

 Self-control is a crucial aspect of life, affecting various factors such as achievement, task performance, impulse control, psychological adjustment, interpersonal relations, and moral emotions.
 A meta-analysis of 102 studies found that self-control significantly impacts school and work performance.
 In educational research, self-control is linked to academic achievement at all levels of schooling.
 In primary school students, self-control positively predicted grade point average (GPA) in Math and Chinese and test scores in reading performance.
 During secondary school, researchers found that having self-control was a better predictor for academic achievement than IQ alone.
 Additionally, in two studies conducted with undergraduate university students, those with higher self-control levels had better GPAs than those with low levels of self-control.
 It was discovered that self-control plays a vital role in both objective (GPA) and subjective academic achievement, even when cognitive ability was considered.
 (Colling et al.,2023).